Picture Coming Soon

 Richard Keller is a Certified Public Accountant.
 He is employed by Adams and Plucker as an Accounting Manager.

 Melanie Stills has a Bachelor's Degree in Science in Organizational Management.
-She is the Marketing Representative at Durham-Hensley Health and Rehab.
+She is the Marketing Representative at Smoky Mountain Home Health and Hospice.

 Heather White is the Founder and Executive Director of Journee.
 She is also the Social Services Director with Life Care Center of Greeneville.
 She has a Master's of Science in Healthcare Administration and a Bachelor's in Social Work.